 Singapore serves up a delicious buffet of flavors from all over the world, and Singaporeans consider eating a very serious pastime.
 The cheapest and best places to eat in Singapore are the hawker centers - areas where pushcart vendors gather.
 The prices are low, the stalls must display their hygiene certificate and the food is high quality.

-You’ll find many city workers seeking a freshly prepared lunch - Katong Laksa with chilli paste, a plate of chili crab, Mee Siam noodles in sweet and sour soup.
+You’ll find many city workers seeking a freshly prepared lunch - Katong Laksa with chilli paste, a plate of chilli crab, Mee Siam noodles in sweet and sour soup.
 The food here is a unique mix of Indian, Chinese, Malay and Western influences.
 If you see a queue at a particular stall, join it as this means the food is worth waiting for!
-Singapore also offers a wide range of full service restaurants catering to every budget and taste.
+Singapore also offers a wide range of full-service restaurants catering to every budget and taste.